huyleminh/the-coffee-shop/README.md

         cd server
         npm i
         ```
-    * Install all packages for client:
+    * Install all packages for the client:

         ```
         npm run install-client